tychonievich/cs3330-s2022/markdown/vmem.md

 virtual memory lets code act beyond the constraints of available memory.
-This is traditionally handled by the operating system storing some pages on the disk instead of in memory. moving these pages between disk and memory is called "swapping".
+This is traditionally handled by the operating system storing some pages on the disk instead of in memory.
+Moving these pages between disk and memory is called "swapping".

 Because disks are *vastly* slower than memory, there is a desire to make this happen rarely,